mathews5/visual-website-editor/readme.txt

 intuitiveness?
 Do you have a tough time whenever you want to change a font color or remove/add an element, while they do it on the spot?
 Meet Visual Website Editor from [Tidio Elements](http://www.tidioelements.com/) - a simple and intuitive editor thanks to which making changes to your Website will be easier than ever.

-You just need to click the "Go to Visual Editor" button after you install the plugin and you will be taken to an advanced editor compatible with your Website.
+You just need to click the "Go to Visual Editor" button after you install the plugin and you will be taken to an advanced editor compatible with your website.

 [youtube http://www.youtube.com/watch?v=KK6ptPwbgLE]